AtomLinter/linter-perl/README.md

   "executablePath": null
   # Is the command executed via `$SHELL -l`?
   # This is useful when PATH is setup in .bash_profile, etc.
-  # If true, perlExecutablePath option is ignored.
+  # If true, executablePath option is ignored.
   "executeCommandViaShell": false
   # Is carton enabled if there are both "cpanfile.snapshot" and "local/"
   # in the current root directory?